Consistency of the Full and Reduced Order Models for Evolve-Filter-Relax Regularization of Convection-Dominated, Marginally-Resolved Flows: Introduction

+The reason for the relative popularity of the FOM-ROM inconsistency is most probably its practical convenience: to build the ROM, one is not restricted by the particular choices made in the FOM numerical discretization.
+Thus, the FOM-ROM inconsistency belongs to the general class of approaches that consider the FOM data and the ROM as different entities.
+In this paper, we espouse a different line of thought in which the FOM and ROM are not completely independent.
+Specifically, we show numerically that building ROMs that are consistent with the FOMs with respect to the particular numerical regularization used can yield more accurate solutions.

-The rest of the paper is outlined as follows: In Section \ref{sec:hf}, we describe the FOM and the EFR algorithm.
-In Section \ref{sec:g-rom}, we focus on ROMs for time reduction, and compare the EFR-ROM and EFR-EFRROM in the numerical simulation of a 2D flow past a circular cylinder.
-In Section \ref{sec:rom_mu}, we compare the EFR-ROM and EFR-EFRROM when model reduction is performed both in time and in the Reynolds number.
+\end{remark} } The rest of the paper is outlined as follows: In Section \ref{sec:hf}, we describe the FOM and the EFR algorithm.
+In Section \ref{sec:g-rom}, we focus on ROMs for time reduction, and compare the {{EFR-noEFR}} and {EFR-EFR} in the numerical simulation of a 2D flow past a circular cylinder.
+In Section \ref{sec:rom_mu}, we compare the {{EFR-noEFR}} and {EFR-EFR} when model reduction is performed both in time and in the Reynolds number.
 Finally, in Section \ref{sec:conc}, we present conclusions and future research directions.